Tadej Pogacar Wins COVID-Defying Tour De France

 But UAE Team Emirates rider Pogacar hadn’t read their script.

-He first demolished Roglic’s 57-second lead and then built his own Tour-securing margin of 59 seconds in the time trial, an incredible reversal of fortunes.
+He first demolished Roglic’s 57-second lead and then built his own Tour-winning margin of 59 seconds in the time trial, an astounding reversal of fortunes.

 The birth of the Pogacar supernova is now set to ripple across the cycling galaxy for years to come.
 His future rivals are unlikely to repeat Jumbo-Visma’s mistake of allowing him to ride his way back into contention, as he did after losing time in crosswinds in the first week, when he slumped from third to 16th.